Case study

 • application and performance measurements

-• operator training for laser systems
+• operator training

-• maintenance and service personnel training
+• maintenance and service training

-• laser safety training per applicable standards
+• laser safety training according to standards

 What this reference confirms